digitoimistodude/dudestack/README.md

 ## Getting started

+1. This assumes your projects are in ~/Projects.
+You should make sure that folder exists.
+2. Run MAMP Pro server with project name as your server name
-Clone this repo to your home directory by running `git clone git@github.com:ronilaukkarinen/wpstack-rolle.git ~/`, then make my bash script global `mv createproject.sh /usr/bin/createproject && sudo chmod +x /usr/bin/createproject`
+3. Clone this repo to your home directory by running `git clone git@github.com:ronilaukkarinen/wpstack-rolle.git ~/`
+4. Make the bash script global `mv createproject.sh /usr/bin/createproject && sudo chmod +x /usr/bin/createproject`

 To use, run `createproject` and have fun.